Sai-Raveendra-Kandregula/codefree/README.md

   --enable {all,none}   Enable/Disable all Checkers
-  --astyle              Enable Astyle format checking --cppcheck            Enable CPPCheck Code Analysis --flawfinder          Enable FlawFinder Code Analysis
+  --astyle              Enable Astyle format checking --cwe_cppcheck        Enable CWE Compliance Checks with CPPCheck --cwe_flawfinder      Enable CWE Compliance Checks with FlawFinder --misra_cppcheck      Enable MISRA Compliance Checks with CPPCheck

 Output Format Options:
   Choose a Format for the Output.
 Default is json.
 If multiple options are mentioned, last specified format is used.

   --json                Formats Output to JSON
-  --xlsx                Formats Output to xlsx
-  --csv                 Formats Output to CSV
+  --xlsx                Formats Output to Excel Spreadsheet --csv                 Formats Output to CSV

 json Output Options: